decert-me/rareskills-solana-course/src/en/chapter_3.md

 pub struct Empty {}
 ```

-Again, the name Empty is totally arbitrary here.
+Again, the name `Empty` is totally arbitrary here.

-**Exercise:** Change the struct name Empty to BoatyMcBoatface and re-run the tests.
+**Exercise:** Change the struct name `Empty` to `BoatyMcBoatface` and re-run the tests.

-### What is #[derive(Accounts)] struct?
+### What is `#[derive(Accounts)]` struct?

 This # syntax is a [Rust attribute](https://doc.rust-lang.org/reference/attributes.html) defined by the Anchor framework.
 We will explain this further in a later tutorial.
 For now, we want to pay attention to the accounts key in the IDL and how it relates to the struct defined in the program.

 ### Accounts IDL key

 Below we screenshot the IDL of our program above.
-So we can see the relationship between the “Accounts” in that Rust Attribute #[derive(Accounts)] and the “accounts” key in the IDL:
+So we can see the relationship between the “Accounts” in that Rust Attribute `#[derive(Accounts)]` and the “accounts” key in the IDL:

 ![solana anchor idl](https://static.wixstatic.com/media/935a00_1a2d5c48f8ff46f1836f3a9704e8e1df~mv2.png/v1/fill/w_740,h_517,al_c,q_90,usm_0.66_1.00_0.01,enc_auto/935a00_1a2d5c48f8ff46f1836f3a9704e8e1df~mv2.png)

-In our example, the accounts key in the JSON IDL above marked by the purple arrow is empty.
+In our example, the `accounts` key in the JSON IDL above marked by the purple arrow is empty.
 But that is not the case for most useful Solana transactions as we will learn later.

-Because our account struct for BoatyMcBoatface is empty, the accounts list in the IDL is empty also.
+Because our account struct for `BoatyMcBoatface` is empty, the accounts list in the IDL is empty also.

 Now let’s see what happens when the struct is non-empty.
-Copy the code below and replace the contents of [lib.rs](http://lib.rs/).
+Copy the code below and replace the contents of [`lib.rs`](http://lib.rs/).

 ```
 use anchor_lang::prelude::*;